TouK/sonar-file-alerts-plugin/README.md

 Sonar File Alerts Plugin
 ========================

 This plugin raises alerts on file level in Sonar.
 It extends default behaviour, which raises alerts only at root project level.
+It is useful when you create alert rules like "Code Coverage < 60".
+Each file is checked against this rule!

 It is intended to use in conjunction with our other plugin: [Sonar Gerrit Plugin](https://github.com/TouK/sonar-gerrit-plugin).
 It builds and report Gerrit's awaiting patchsets.